toolboc/psx-pi-smbshare/README.md

 ![Accessing SMB](/Assets/smbshare.PNG)

 The share is preconfigured with a folder structure to accomodate ps3netsrv and Open Playstation Loader expected file paths.

+## Accessing USB drive(s) on the SMB Share
+Plug and play auto-sharing of USB storage devices over SMB is supported.

+USB Drives are automounted to the /media directory
+USB Drives are available on the SMB Share @ \\SMBSHARE\share\USB\<Filesystem Label>_<Partition>

 ## Configuring for use with MultiMAN on PS3